ducnh279/Context-based-Question-Answering-for-Vietnamese/README.md

-# 🌟 Introduction to Vietnamese Transformer-based Question Answering
+# 🌟 Introduction to Vietnamese Question Answering
 This project presents a fine-tuned implementation of the **XLM-RoBERTa** base model, which is a multilingual transformer-based language model trained on 100 languages from Hugging Face.
 The model is specifically fine-tuned for Vietnamese language question answering task.

 # 💡 Model